openharmony/docs/en/application-dev/reference/apis/js-apis-data-relationalStore.md

 on(event: 'dataChange', type: SubscribeType, observer: Callback&lt;Array&lt;string&gt;&gt;): void

-Registers a data change event listener for the RDB store.
+Subscribes to data changes of the specified devices.
 When the data in the RDB store changes, a callback is invoked to return the data changes.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core